Skip to main content

 Readers who researched funeral loans also asked the following:

-What if I Can't Afford the Funeral?
+What If I Can't Afford the Funeral?

 If there isn't enough money, don't despair.
 There are always other options.
 Some state and local governments have local programs to help with financial assistance.